-But the basic concept is pure: cooking a delicious, special meal for the person you love should make them feel all tingly inside (and hopefully not because you undercooked the bird).
-That's how the idea began back in the '80s, when Glamour magazine fashion editor Kim Bonnell gave the recipe to her assistant, Kathy Suder, who was lamenting about not knowing what to cook when she had her boyfriend over for dinner.
-The proposal that came for Suder shortly thereafter was just a plus.
+Whether or not it actually leads to a proposal, cooking up a delicious delicious, special meal for the person you love should make them feel all tingly inside (and hopefully not because you undercooked the bird).
+That's how the idea began back in the '80s, when a Glamour magazine fashion editor Kim Bonnell gave the recipe to her assistant, Kathy Suder, who was trying to figure out what to cook her boyfriend for dinner.

-"Maybe not that very night but with unmistakably related-to-chicken timing," Bonnell said.
-"With an eerie predictability, women became engaged to the men for whom they prepared this chicken.
-Voila: Engagement Chicken."
-Insert fairy dust here.
+"With an eerie predictability, women became engaged to the men for whom they prepared this chicken," said Bonnell.

-Kim Bonnell's Engagement Chicken only calls for five ingredients, one of which is the garnish (although some readers have reported sticking those herbs in with the lemons for added flavor).
-Apparently the beauty of this bird is the crisp skin courtesy of brushed-on butter, and the juiciness of the meat, which comes from the pricked citrus stuffed inside.
+You can whip up an engagement chicken in six simple steps.
+The beauty of this bird is the crisp skin courtesy of brushed-on butter, and the juiciness of the meat, which comes from the pricked citrus stuffed inside.

 - 1/2 teaspoon freshly ground pepper

 - 4 rosemary sprigs